iifawzi/foodi/README.md

 ### Using Sail

-The project also comes with Laravel Sail that runs mysql by default. if you wish you can follow the following steps:
+The project also comes with Laravel Sail that runs `MySQL` by default. if you wish, you can follow the following steps:

 1. Install composer dependencies: